Hindman's finite sums theorem and its application to topologizations of algebras: Ramsey theory of finite sums

 \begin{lmm} Every discrete semigroup $(X,\,\cdot\,)$ canonically extends to the semigroup $(\scc X,\,\cdot\,)$.
 The latter is, w.r.t.~the standard compact Hausdorff extremally disconnected topology on~$\scc X$, a~right topological semigroup with continuous left shifts by principal ultrafilters. \end{lmm}

-A~groupoid is {\it weakly left cancellative\/} iff for any its elements $a,b$ the equation $a\cdot x=b$ has only finitely many solutions.
-It can be verified that whenever $X$~is weakly left cancellative then the free ultrafilters form a~closed subgroupoid of $\scc X$; therefore, Ellis' theorem (Theorem~\ref{Ellis}) is applicable to it.
+A~groupoid is {\it weakly left cancellative\/} iff for any of its elements $a,b$ the equation $a\cdot x=b$ has only finitely many solutions.
+It can be verified that whenever $X$~is weakly left cancellative then the free ultrafilters form a~closed subgroupoid of $\scc X$; therefore, Ellis' theorem (Theorem~\ref{Ellis}) is applicable to weakly left cancellative semigroups.
 Thus combining \ref{Ellis} and~\ref{beta X}, we obtain:

 \begin{coro} For every semigroup $(X,\,\cdot\,)$, the semigroup $(\scc X,\,\cdot\,)$ has an idempotent.
 Moreover, if $(X,\,\cdot\,)$ is infinite and either without idempotents or weakly left cancellative, then $(\scc X,\,\cdot\,)$ has a~free idempotent. \end{coro}